-The OA vs Archive 81: Which Canceled Netflix Mystery Deserved More?
+The OA vs Archive 81: Which Cancelled Netflix Mystery Deserved More?

 Both shows left us on devastating cliffhangers.
 Both had passionate fanbases.
 Both were cancelled far too soon.
 But which one hurts more?